KnowYourKnot/Blockpacks/README.md

 * [Classic](https://github.com/KnowYourKnot/Blockpacks/releases/download/v1.0.0/classic.zip)

 ## How to install
-1. Run Minecraft with [Chisel Decor]() installed to generate the necessary config folders and files.
+1. Run Minecraft with [Chisel Decor](https://github.com/KnowYourKnot/ChiselDecor/releases) installed to generate the necessary config folders and files.
-2. Download the ZIP file for the desired blockpack.
+2. Download the ZIP file for the desired blockpack and extract.
-3. Remove the blockpack folder from within the ZIP file.
-4. Place the blockpack folder in the `config/chiseldecor` directory.
+3. Place the blockpack's folder in the `config/chiseldecor` directory.
-5. Edit the `config/chiseldecor/config.json` file.
+4. Edit the `config/chiseldecor/config.json` file.
 The entry `block_packs` should be a comma separated list of the names of the  blockpacks you want to load.
+A list should look like "cool, red".
-6. Open Minecraft.
-Your blockpacks should have been loaded!
+5. Open Minecraft.
+Your blockpack(s) should have been loaded!

 ## Attribution
 The images in the directories